jenysusan/FOSS-Lab/List of tasks done.md

         S4 D
         Roll No: 28

-04.02.2019      Linux Commands
+04.02.2019      Task1: Linux Commands
-11.02.2019      Scripting task to find the SGPA of students in S4D using Linux commands
+11.02.2019      Task2: Scripting task to find the SGPA of students in S4D using Linux commands 25.02.2019	Continuation of previous task and FTP commands 11.03.2019	Task5: FTP commands and Task6: Linux Installation